MattMattV/my-stars/README.md

 - [pliz](https://github.com/agence-webup/pliz) - A CLI tool to manage web projects
 - [vitess](https://github.com/youtube/vitess) - Vitess is a database clustering system for horizontal scaling of MySQL.
 - [grumpy](https://github.com/google/grumpy) - Grumpy is a Python to Go source code transcompiler and runtime.
-- [mutagen](https://github.com/havoc-io/mutagen) - Simple, cross-platform, continuous, bi-directional file synchronization
+- [mutagen](https://github.com/havoc-io/mutagen) - Simple, cross-platform, continuous, bidirectional file synchronization
 - [play-with-docker](https://github.com/play-with-docker/play-with-docker) - You know it, you use it, now it's time to improve it.
 PWD!.
 - [gops](https://github.com/google/gops) - A tool to list and diagnose Go processes currently running on your system
 - [traefik](https://github.com/containous/traefik) - Træfik, a modern reverse proxy